jdstriker731/step-portfolio/README.md

 # Google Student Training in Engineering Program

-This repo contains John Dallard's portfolio and STEP projects for his internship.
-This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.
+This repo contains the projects I (John Dallard) will work on for the first half of my Google STEP internship This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: